11 Keys to Starting Your Own Business on a Tight Budget

 Being an entrepreneur is a balancing act.
 With your hands in so many different places at once, we understand that you could use a little bit of help.
 Think a personal assistant is too costly for a new business owner like yourself?
 Not if it’s a tech tool.
 Luckily, Wix offers a few (free!) ones to help you out every step of the way.

 With the help of Wix Bookings, your customers can schedule appointments and classes right on your website in just a few clicks.
 The best part?
 You can accept secure payments and deposits online, freeing up time for you to focus on everything else on your plate.
-Another great tool to help you manage your business while you’re on the go?
-Wix Engage.
-You can easily keep track of your site activity and connect with users directly so you never miss a beat.
 If finance isn’t exactly your thing, let Wix Invoices help you to create and send professional invoices and manage your finances like a boss.
 And since the mind of an entrepreneur is usually in a million places at once, use Wix Smart Actions to help you automate the process of sending confirmation emails to your customers following a store purchase.

 You may think promoting your business is a challenging feat, but with a few simple tricks, you’ll be getting website traffic like a veteran.
 There are two easy ways you can approach online advertising; Facebook advertising and Google Adwords.
 Both platforms allow you to target the specific audience you want to reach, but in different ways.